A dual descent algorithm for node-capacitated multiflow problems and its applications: Introduction

 \paragraph{Application 2: Integral multiflow.} Our algorithm is also useful in the problem of finding a maximum integral multiflow.
 This problem is a capacitated version of openly-disjoint $S$-paths packing problem considered by Mader~\cite{Mader7879} (that corresponds to the case of $c(i) = 1$ $(i \in V \setminus S)$).
 Pap~\cite{Pap07STOC,Pap08EGRES} established the strongly polynomial time solvability of the maximum integral multiflow problem.
 The first step of his algorithm is to find a maximum half-integral multiflow.
 The second step is to construct and solve an instance of the openly-disjoint $S$-path packing problem (on the graph with size polynomial in the numbers of edges and nodes in the original network).
 Finally, combining the integer part of the half-integral multiflow with a solution of the packing problem, one obtains a maximum integer multiflow.
 The second step can be done by several combinatorial polynomial time algorithms, including~\cite{CCG08} and \cite[Section 73.1a]{SchrijverBook}.
 Our algorithm can be used in the first step, and makes the whole algorithm fully combinatorial.

 \paragraph{Outline.} Let us outline our algorithm and the ideas behind it, as well as the structure of the paper.
+Figure~\ref{fig:outline} illustrates the outline which our argument follows.

 Our algorithm is designed on the basis of the following two ingredients.
 One is a combinatorial duality theory for a class of node-capacitated multiflow problems~\cite{HHMPA}.
-The other is a developing theory of discrete convex functions on certain graph structures~\cite{HH150ext,HH14extendable,HHprepar}, which aims to extend concepts in {\em Discrete Convex Analysis (DCA)} (Murota~\cite{MurotaBook}) to tackle further various combinatorial optimization problems beyond network flows, matroids, and submodular functions.
+The other is a developing theory of discrete convex functions on certain graph structures~\cite{HH150ext,HH14extendable,HH17survey,HHprepar}, which aims to extend concepts in {\em Discrete Convex Analysis (DCA)} (Murota~\cite{MurotaBook}) to tackle further various combinatorial optimization problems beyond network flows, matroids, and submodular functions.
 We will utilize these theories in a self-contained way.

 In Section~\ref{sec:multiflow}, following~\cite{HHMPA} we formulate the dual of our multiflow problem as a facility location problem on a tree.
 This formulation gives a fruitful combinatorial interpretation of the LP-dual problem~(\ref{eqn:LP-dual}), and brings a simple combinatorial algorithm to find a half-integral optimal multiflow from a given dual optimum, under a certain nondegeneracy assumption.
 We will deal with a perturbed problem satisfying this nondegeneracy assumption.
 Our goal is to solve this perturbed problem efficiently.
 We will see that the location problem is further formulated as an optimization over a certain discrete structure, and the objective is an {\em L-convex function on a Euclidean building} in the sense of~\cite{HHprepar}.
 This class of discrete convex functions shares many analogous properties with L-convex functions in DCA.
 In particular, as in the case of DCA, there is a natural descent algorithm, called the {\em steepest descent algorithm}, to minimize our L-convex function $g$.
 For each point $x$, the steepest descent algorithm chooses a point $y$ ({\em steepest direction}) from a {\em discrete neighborhood} of $x$ with smallest $g(y)$.
 If $g(y) = g(x)$, then $x$ is guaranteed to be optimal.
 Otherwise, i.e., $g(y) < g(x)$, replace $x$ by $y$, and repeat.